 The UCSD Division of Neurosurgery selects two residents for training each year.
 The seven year residency (including internship) provides comprehensive training in all aspects of modern neurosurgery, including neurosurgical critical care, neurotrauma, neurovascular surgery, brain tumors, functional neurosurgery, epilepsy, pediatric neurosurgery, peripheral nerve, and spine/spinal instrumentation surgery.
 The program is academic in its orientation, with input from world-renowned basic science researchers from the UCSD School of Medicine, the UCSD main campus, the Scripps Research Institute, and the Salk Institute.
 The program is also designed to be flexible in training and strives to accommodate specialized research and/or clinical interests.

-- PGY-2: Junior Neurosurgery Resident (University Hospital)
+- PGY-2: Junior Neurosurgery Resident (University Hospital/Thornton and VA Hospital)

 - PGY-5: Research/Elective

 - PGY-6: Neurosurgery Senior Resident (University Hospital/Thornton Hospital/VA Chief)

 - PGY-7: Chief Resident Hillcrest/Chief Resident Thornton University Hospitals